nosnibor27/WSU_variety_testing_model/README.md

 The code for specifying the multilevel model using the `rethinking` package in R is attached below.
 The model can be referred to as "varying intercepts", and the "multilevel" or "hierarchical" term in the model is `a`.
 The parameters for each unique year, town, and season are modelled as offsets from `a`.
 The rest of the model specifies prior distributions.
 The code is translated into a format which can be utilized by [Stan](https://discourse.mc-stan.org/) to perform [Hamiltonian Monte Carlo](https://arxiv.org/abs/1701.02434).
 At the bottom are parameters for the Markov chain, which in this case results in 10000 total samples collected across 4 corees after a warmup-period of 1000 interations.
 The result is a list of 10000 values for a given parameter, the frequency of which corresponds to their relative plausibility given the data.

 The data has not been standardized, and the prior for `a` is a normal distribution with a mean of 1500 and standard deviation of 300 GDD.
 This is approximately the mean and standard deviation of all 5729 observations (1528.38 ± 358.92 GDD).
-This keeps all the rsults in the appropriate units and simplifies downstream calculations while making the results more intuitive.
+This keeps all the results in the appropriate units and simplifies downstream calculations while making the results more intuitive.

 ```r